Employer Guide · Work Permits

 Founders & Investors

-Startup Visa & Investor Permits
+Startup Visa & Investor Permits.

 The Startup Visa allows non-EU founders to establish high-growth startups in Cyprus, valid through December 2026.
 Investors may also qualify under the Immigration Permit for Investors scheme.
-For established international businesses, the BFU route (below) is more appropriate.
+For established international businesses, the BFU route is more appropriate.

 • Startup Visa valid through December 2026

-• Must demonstrate high-growth business concept
+• Must demonstrate a high-growth business concept

 • Investor permits available for established foreign businesses